rbadillap/kotal-documentation/docs/ethereum/examples/goerli.md

 network-sample    goerli   3
 ```

-let's update node-2 by enabling HTTP RPC server and enabling only net RPC API.
+let's update node-2 by enabling the HTTP RPC server and enabling only net RPC API.

 ```yaml {15-17}
 # goerli.yaml